bluerobotics/bluerobotics.github.io/newton-gripper/index.md

 2. Remove the bottom frame panel from the BlueROV2 by removing the four M5x16 Screws.
 3. Remove the 3" battery enclosure by removing the M4x14 Screws from the bottom of the frame.
 <img src="/newton-gripper/cad/gripper-remove-battery-enclosure.png" class="img-responsive img-center" style="max-width:800px"  />
-4. Align the provided template onto the bottom side (with the counterbore holes) and tape in place ???
+4. Align the provided template onto the bottom side (with the counterbore holes) and tape in place.
 5. With a hand powered drill and XXmm drill bit, drill straight holes in the indicated poisition markings.
-6.
+6. Re-attach the 3" battery enclosure to the frame with the M4x14 Screws.
+7. Re-attach the bottom frame panel to the BlueROV2 with the four M5x16 Screws.
+8. Place the Gripper assembly into the Mount half with the holes for mounting onto the frame.
+9. Slide the other Mount half onto the gripper assembly and insert the Thumbscrew into the mount hole.
+10. Coming from the aft end of the BlueROV2, weave the Gripper assembly into its mounting location and secure with the included M5x16 Screws.

 ## Cable Management